The E-Verify system is used to to establish the employment eligibility of designated employees who are doing work on a federal government contract.

 If the employee uses a List A document as identification (passport, permanent resident card, etc.) then a copy of the document must be attached to the USCIS Form I-9 and a photo match must be done in E-Verify.

-See the E-Verify User Manual, Section 2.2 Form I-9 and Existing Employees.
+See the E-Verify User Manual (PDF), Section 2.2 Form I-9 and Existing Employees.

 Failure to comply with DHS audit requirements could result in the department losing the budget, separation of the employee(s), and/or monetary fines from DHS.